 A spec sheet worthy of a flagship phone

-The display has bumped up to a 5.2-inch 1080p AMOLED that is bright and easy to see outdoors, though the colors are a little over-vibrant.
+The display has bumped up to a 5.2-inch 1080p AMOD that is bright easy to see outdoors, though the colors are a little over-vibrant.
 Some phones are moving to higher-res 2K displays, but that’s a waste.
-The 424 pixels per inch (PPI) of a 1080p display is perfect for a modern smartphone, and strikes a nice balance between razor-sharp clarity and battery life.
+The 424 pixels per inch (I) of a 1080p display is perfect for a modern smartphone, strikes a nice balance between razor-sharp clarity battery life.

 Motorola sells an optional $40 Turbo Charger that supports Qualcomm’s Quick Charge 2.0 technology.
 It says you can get 8 hours of use from 15 minutes of charging.
 I didn’t have the opportunity to test this out, but even the basic charger included in the box filled up a near-dead battery to about 60% in one hour.

-Last year’s Moto X introduced a truly customizable smartphone; just head to the Moto Maker site and order a phone with the front color, back color, and accent color you like.
+st year’s Moto X introduced a truly customizable smartphone; just head to the Moto Maker site order a phone with the front color, back color, accent color you like.
 You could choose from several wooden finish backs.
 Motorola’s not giving up on the idea.
-The new phone will be available at the Moto Maker site later this month, again in loads of colors and materials.
+The new phone will be available at the Moto Maker site later this month, again in loads of colors materials.

-You can pick a white or back front, 25 different backs (17 colors, 4 real wood grains, and 4 styles of leather), 10 accent colors, and optional engraving.
-Plus, of course, you can pre-load custom wallpapers to match your choices.
+You can pick a white or back front, 25 different backs (17 colors, 4 real wood grains, 4 styles of leather), 10 accent colors, optional engraving. us, of course, you can pre-load custom wallpapers to match your choices.
 Our review unit is white with a bamboo back—not the combination I would choose for myself.

 You might be worried that a 5.2-inch display has made the phone too large.
 Don’t sweat it.
-Yes, it’s a lot bigger than the old Moto X, but the bezels are thin, there’s not a lot of extra material above and below the display, and the smoothly curved back makes the phone feel smaller than it is.
-I can put it in my front pocket and still sit down comfortably, and I can hold and operate it with one hand.
-Granted, my hands are large, but this phone is a lot easier to manage than, say, the HTC One (M8).
+Yes, it’s a lot bigger than the old Moto X, but the bezels are thin, there’s not a lot of extra material above below the display, the smoothly curved back makes the phone feel smaller than it is.
+I can put it in my front pocket still sit down comfortably, I can hold operate it with one h. ed, my hs are large, but this phone is a lot easier to manage than, say, the HTC One (M8).

-The power button and volume rocker are on the right side, in easy reach of your thumb, and they’re perfect.
-They stick up just enough to operate accurately without looking, and require just enough pressure that you won’t activate them accidentally.
+The power button volume rocker are on the right side, in easy reach of your thumb, they’re perfect.
+They stick up just enough to operate accurately without looking, require just enough pressure that you won’t activate them accidentally.

-Motorola deserves praise for developing a phone that feels better in my hand than any Android phone I’ve held in the last couple years.
+Motorola deserves praise for developing a phone that feels better in my h than any Android phone I’ve held in the last couple years.

 A disappointing camera

-In low light, the images are simply too dark and full of noise.
+In low light, the images are simply too dark full of noise.

-The dual-LED “ring flash” does a decent job of lighting up dark scenes without creating horrible shadows, but the color tone is a little too cool, and there’s still too much noise in the image.
+The dual-D “ring flash” does a decent job of lighting up dark scenes without creating horrible shadows, but the color tone is a little too cool, there’s still too much noise in the image.

-If you demand the very best photos from your phone, you’ll be disappointed by the new Moto X. The shots I took over several days of use were average at best, and I was never once surprised by a photo that came out better than expected.
-With any luck, we’ll see some big improvements when the phone is updated to Android L, which brings with it some big under-the-hood changes to how the Android system handles camera sensors.
+If you dem the very best photos from your phone, you’ll be disappointed by the new Moto X. The shots I took over several days of use were average at best, I was never once surprised by a photo that came out better than expected. th any luck, we’ll see some big improvements when the phone is updated to Android which brings with it some big under-the-hood changes to how the Android system hles camera sensors.

 Near-stock Android software , with smart additions

-Look, there’s nothing inherently wrong with the those heavy manufacturer customizations layered on top of Android.
+ok, there’s nothing inherently wrong with the those heavy manufacturer customizations layered on top of Android.
 I’ll even go so far as to say I like HTC’s Sense 6.
-They’re just needlessly heavy-handed.
-Everyone has to make the whole phone look and work in their own way.
-Menus are reorganized and rearranged, the notification panel is totally different, and there’s no way to tell where custom apps end and interface enhancements begin.
+They’re just needlessly heavy-hed.
+Everyone has to make the whole phone look work in their own way.
+Menus are reorganized rearranged, the notification panel is totally different, there’s no way to tell where custom apps end interface enhancements begin.

 There’s a better way.
-Don’t change the way everything looks, just add smart functions through apps that can be updated through the Play store.
+Don’t change the way everything looks, just add smart functions through apps that can be updated through the ay store.
 This is the path Motorola takes.
-The Moto X looks and feels like stock Android, but it does some additional clever tricks in a simple and unobtrusive way.
+The Moto X looks feels like stock Android, but it does some additional clever tricks in a simple unobtrusive way.

-Most of Motorola’s software enhancements are built around letting you do more with your phone when you’re not holding it in your hands.
-Moto Display pulses the display to show the time and small notification icons.
-Tap and hold on the screen to get a preview of the notification without even unlocking your phone, and drag up to the notification icon to wake the phone up and go right to that app.
-It works great, and once you get used to seeing your notifications this way, you can never go back to a simple blinking LED.
+Most of Motorola’s software enhancements are built around letting you do more with your phone when you’re not holding it in your hs.
+Moto Display pulses the display to show the time small notification icons.
+Tap hold on the screen to get a preview of the notification without even unlocking your phone, drag up to the notification icon to wake the phone up go right to that app.
+It works great, once you get used to seeing your notifications this way, you can never go back to a simple blinking D.

 Moto Voice lets you talk to you phone.
-Yeah, I know, you’re thinking Google Now already does that.
-And you’re right—in fact, many of the commands you give Moto Voice simply hand off to Google Now to complete the action.
+Yeah, I know, you’re thinking Now already does that.
+And you’re right—in fact, many of the comms you give Moto Voice simply h off to Now to complete the action.
 But this is something more.

 First, you can change the key phrase to anything you want as long as it has around 4 or 5 syllables.
-If you want to say “Listen up, smartphone!” instead of “OK Google,” you can do that.
+If you want to say “sten up, smartphone!” instead of “OK ,” you can do that.
 More importantly, the Moto X is always listening, even when it’s asleep.
-Get up in the morning, say your key phrase, and then “what’s up?” and the phone will give you a digest of your daily life—the weather for today, missed notifications and text messages, and your next meeting.
-All the Google Now commands work, but Motorola has added a few more useful phrases.
+Get up in the morning, say your key phrase, then “what’s up?” the phone will give you a digest of your daily life—the weather for today, missed notifications text messages, your next meeting. l the Now comms work, but Motorola has added a few more useful phrases.

-These features work really well, and are surprisingly battery-friendly.
-The display, being OLED, only lights up those pixels necessary for the brief notifications, and Motorola uses coprocessors to process audio for the phones always-listening function.
-I used Moto Voice, Assist, and Display all day every day, and never had to charge up until I was ready to hit my pillow at night.
+These features work really well, are surprisingly battery-friendly.
+The display, being OD, only lights up those pixels necessary for the brief notifications, Motorola uses coprocessors to process audio for the phones always-listening function.
+I used Moto Voice, Assist, Display all day every day, never had to charge up until I was ready to hit my pillow at night.